 Add / Create buttons: btn btn-success

 Unless the table being used will only ever display a handful of items - yeah that's what we all said, then you need to write your table using JQuery Bootgrid.
-This shouldn't take that much more code to do this but provides so much flexibility along with stopping the need for retrieving all the data from SQL in the first place.
+This shouldn't take that much more code to do it, but provides so much flexibility along with stopping the need for retrieving all the data from SQL in the first place.

 As an example pull request, see PR 706 to get an idea of what it's like to convert an existing pure html table to Bootgrid.